-Boy who nearly drowned at Oceans of Fun loses brain function, family planning to donate organs
+Boy who nearly drowned at Oceans of Fun taken off of life support; family planning to donate organs

 A week after the near-drowning, Coleman said Trey has lost brain activity.

-“Tonight an MRI confirmed that Trey’s brain no longer is functioning and cannot sustain his life,” a Facebook post on a group that Coleman set up states.
+"Tonight an MRI confirmed that Trey’s brain no longer is functioning and cannot sustain his life," a Facebook post on a group that Coleman set up stated on Aug.
+30.

-Coleman said the family is planning on donating Trey’s organs when he is pulled from life support.

 The boy's church has started a GoFundMe.
 You can donate here.